 You can also take a look at our cup holders which can be added on.
 These durable poly cup holders match all Luxcraft furniture, such as gliders, swings and chairs.
 These are easy to assemble, and make it easy to enjoy sodas, beers, and more with friends and family when they come over.

 - Don’t have a porch ceiling ?

 They come in a variety of colors and styles, making them a beautiful addition to your home’s decor.
-Consider our 4 foot wood swing and a-frame stand set, by All Things Cedar.
+Consider the 4 foot wood swing and A-Frame Stand Set b All Things Cedar.
 This lovely A-Frame swing stand can be purchased by itself or with the swing.
-It’s made of red cedar wood and rust resistant zinc plated hardware.
+It’s made of red cedar wood and rust-resistant zinc-plated hardware.